-When Chel of Laces & Limos reached out to me on Instagram about our trip to the Napa Valley, I knew this was going to be another fun experience to add to the list.
+Before my trip to Napa a few years ago, Chel of Laces & Limos reached out to me on Instagram about our visit.
+I immediately knew this was going to be another fun experience to add to the list.
 Wine tasting in Napa in a chic, electric tuk-tuk?
-Yep, I pretty much couldn’t sign up fast enough for I assumed was going to be the best Napa wine tour possible!
+A sustainable travel company?
+Yep, I pretty much couldn’t sign up fast enough for what I assumed was going to be the best Napa wine tour possible!

 What is a Tuk Tuk Tour?

-The other thing I love about the Laces & Limos tour is that they combine tasting rooms in downtown Napa with wineries a little off the beaten path.
-They LOVE Coombsville – an area just outside of historic Napa and on the verge of being Napa’s next great wine growing area!
-It’s basically that one area that’s amazing, but it seems to be somewhat of a local’s secret!
+The other thing I loved about the Laces & Limos tour is that they combine wineries a little off the beaten path.
+They LOVE the Carneros Region and Coombsville – an area just outside of historic Napa and on the verge of being Napa’s next great wine growing area!

-I was ready to move in, but it was time to wander to our next stop.
-We hopped back in our eco-friendly tuk tuk and headed back into Napa.
-I absolutely loved the tuk tuk experience.
+I absolutely loved the tuk tuk experience and my husband and I are really looking forward to the Jeep safari.
 If you’re worried about your hair blowing in the wind, I’d recommend a scarf or hat.
 My hair naturally looks a little windblown, so I love the breezes, but I know some like to be warned.

-By this point in the tour, we were basically old friends – it’s my favorite when that happens!
-Anyway, we interspersed getting to know each other a little better with a barrage of questions about the wine making process.
-I’ve never been a fan of oak-y wines, preferring them aged in stainless steel.
+https://www.torcnapa.com/I’ve never been a fan of oak-y wines, preferring them aged in stainless steel.
 I learned that some wineries use ‘neutral oak,’ however, which refers to an oak barrel that’s at least 2 years old.
 The oakiness flavor isn’t as strong!
 Well, color me educated!
-I then kept asking about neutral oak at every succeeding wine tasting – no lie!
+So now I know about neutral oak, stainless steels casks, and even aging wine in cement!